 1.THE ALMA SNOOPING PROJECT INTERFACE (SNOOPI) 2

 2.THE INTERFACE 2

-PROJECTS" VIEW The project tree view
+PROJECTS" VIEW

-SCHEDBLOCKS" VIEW The Scheduling Blocks detailed view
+4."MY SBS" VIEW 6

-4.2.
-The Execution Blocks detailed view 6
+The Scheduling Blocks detailed view The Execution Blocks detailed view

 1. The ALMA Snooping Project Interface (SnooPI)

 The ALMA Snooping Project Interface (SnooPI) is a read-only web application that allows Principal Investigators (PIs) and Co-Is to follow their ALMA projects from the moment of proposal submission all the way to data delivery.
 It also allows Contact Scientists to track all the ALMA projects supported by their node, by accessing exactly the same information that is made available to the PIs.
 SnooPI runs on Mozilla Firefox, Google Chrome and Safari.